Teco pottery: Wares and history

-The smooth, micro-crystalline, matte "Teco Green" glaze of Teco art pottery was developed independently and wasn't an attempt to copy the famous Grueby green.
+Teco pottery shapes derived from line and color rather than elaborate decoration.
+The smooth, micro-crystalline, matte "Teco Green" glaze of Teco art pottery was developed independently and was not an attempt to copy the famous Grueby green.
+In addition to “Teco Green”, Teco pottery was manufactured in additional colors such as earthen brown, matte blue, aventurine, and other colors.

-Wares

-The pottery shapes derived from line and color rather than elaborate decoration.
-While most of the 500 shapes created by 1911 were the product of Gates' efforts, many of the remaining Teco designs were the work of several Chicago architects that were involved in the Prairie School style as expressed by Frank Lloyd Wright.
+Most of the 500 shapes created by 1911 were the product of Gates' efforts, many of the remaining Teco designs were the work of several Chicago architects that were involved in the Prairie School style as expressed by Frank Lloyd Wright.
 They had rejected the revival styles of American architecture of the 19th century in favor of using wood, stone and clay in simplicity of design.
 Any ornamentation consisted of geometrical or natural objects which merged gracefully with the form.
 Teco Pottery became closely linked with this style and the pottery was often an integral part of Prairie School homes Bungalow.

 Gates retired in 1913 to write for Clay-worker magazine, but returned in 1915.
 His son Major Gates, a ceramic engineer, invented a pressing machine and tunnel kiln, and also a glaze spraying apparatus called a pulischrometer.
 In 1918, they acquired Indianapolis Terra Cotta Company.
 In 1919, a Minneapolis branch opened.

 Nearing the end of his life, William D. Gates constructed a residence just north of Crystal Lake, Illinois named "Trail's End" symbolizing his decreasing involvement in the company.